-Discs are positioned within the vertebrae of your backbone that absorb shock and help your backstay flexible for comfortable bending and twisting.
+Discs are positioned within the vertebrae of your backbone, absorbing shock and helping your back stay flexible for comfortable bending and twisting.
 As a person gets old, the discs wear down and begin to break.
-If your back is hurting due to a broken disc in your spine, you have degenerated disc disease.
+If your back is hurting due to a broken disc in your spine, you may have degenerative disc disease (DDD).

 When born, a person’s discs are made up of water.
 Over time, the discs begin to lose water and get thinner.
 They become less cushiony and padded between the vertebrae and so cannot bear shocks as before.
 This eventually leads to spine problems and back pain.

 Daily actions and trivial injuries across the years contribute to tiny tears in the outer wall of the discs.
-The outer wall consists of nerves, which if damaged, can cause immense pain.
-If the core of these disks breaks down, it may cause the discs to slip out through the cracks.
-The moved out disc can affect the nearby nerves as well.
-This state is likewise recognized as a herniated disc.
+The outer wall is in close proximity to nerves, and if damaged, can cause immense pain.

 Treatment & Prevention:

-To relieve muscle stiffness, apply hot or cold packs for 15 to 20 minutes a day.
+If muscle stiffness, pain, or inflammation occurs, you can apply hot or cold packs on the affected region for 15 to 20 minutes a day.

 Always remember to wrap them in a soft piece of fabric, such as a towel, and avoid direct skin contact.